conmas/site/_posts/2017-01-17-accessible-design-native-apps-static-web.md

 > Accessible design delivers benefits for all users—disabled or not—by making the app easier to understand and simpler to use.

 There are many areas of accessible design that need to be reevaluated for the unique needs and considerations of modern mobile users.
 However, whether for compliance with federal regulations or for the betterment of all audience members, employing accessible design in mobile app design and development is a surefire way to make your app more usable and more fundamental to your users' lives.

+> This blog post was originally published on [punchkick.com](https://www.punchkick.com/blog/2017/01/17/accessible-design-in-modern-app-navigation-beyond-the-static-web).